Trai Bhet: 19th century

 In 1899, French ethnographer Adhémard Leclère published a translation of two ancient works of Cambododian literature copied from Khmer manuscripts, namely the Preah Dhamma Chhean, and the Trai Bhet.
 At the end of the 19th century, such cosmological treatises were common in monastic libraries throughout Cambodia and neighboring regions.
 Although these rather dry texts were not used ritually or preached in sermons, they were considered sacred, and were studied by monks.
 However, Leclère notes that under the influence of Singhalese monks and Khmer novices who travelled to Sri Lanka in order to learn Pali language, the Trai Bhet was set aside as non-canonical scripture.

 20th century

 By the 20th century, the influence of Buddhist reform movements meant that the Trai Bhet was held to be less than authoritative.
-While manuscripts were located in many monasteries at the beginning of the 20th century by Adhémard Leclère, after the cultural genocide directed by the Khmers Rouges, only two copies of the Trai Bhet were located in Cambodia by French archeologist Olivier de Bernon.
+While manuscripts were located in many monasteries at the beginning of the 20th century by Adhémard Leclère, after the cultural genocide directed by the Khmer Rouge, only two copies of the Trai Bhet were located in Cambodia by French archeologist Olivier de Bernon.
 This scarcity may also be attributed to the fact that the Trai Bhet had not been copied for many years.